prikol769/nexcent-perscholas/README.md

 2. ⚙️ [Tech Stack](#tech-stack)
 3. 🔋 [Features](#features)

-## 🚨 Tutorial

 ## <a name="introduction">🤖 Introduction</a>

-Welcome to my Nexcent websit.
+Welcome to my Nexcent website.
 Where to grow your business as a photographer: site or social media?
 Landing website with About and Privacy policy pages.

 ## <a name="tech-stack">⚙️ Tech Stack</a>